ThePansmith/Monifactory/FAQ.md

 ### Tech Support

+**Q. Where should I build my base?**

+This is your decision to make - You don't ask others to decide what you should eat for lunch!
+If you want a comparison of the available dimensions:
+Overworld: Pretty landscapes & easy access to resources, but terrain can get in the way sometimes Void Dimension: Always day, but featureless and nothing to build off of.
+Good for potato computers Luna, Mars, Mercury, or Venus: Mostly featureless, flat terrain.
+You need Oxygen to breathe.
+Orbit: Similar to the Void Dimension, but you need Oxygen to breathe.
+Lost Cities Dimension: Cities cover most terrain, and are damaged.
+No Ores.
+Nether/End: Good atmosphere, but potentially hazardous.
+Same as in Vanilla.
+AE2 Spatial Storage: 128x128 size limit.
+Can be combined & traversed in creative ways.

 **Q. My EnderIO conduits aren't extracting!**

 Conduits are set by default to extract on high redstone input; click the redstone torch and switch to always on, low redstone, or whatever option you wish to use

+**Q. My Cleanroom isn't forming!**

+The entire top layer except the controller, edges & corners needs to be made of Cleanroom Filter Casings.
+The multi also needs an energy hatch and a maintenance hatch.

 **Q. Why is my UI so dark?**